 Minimum Requirements for Degree: 30 credits

-The mission of the mechanical engineering department at UAF is to offer the highest-quality, contemporary education at undergraduate and graduate levels, and to perform research appropriate to the technical needs of the state of Alaska, the nation and the world.
+The mission of the Mechanical Engineering Department at UAF is to offer the highest-quality contemporary education at undergraduate and graduate levels, and to perform research as appropriate to the technical needs of the state of Alaska, the nation and the world.

 Mechanical engineers conceive, plan, design and direct the manufacturing, distribution and operation of a wide variety of devices, machines and systems for energy conversion, environmental control, materials processing, transportation, materials handling and other purposes.
 Mechanical engineers are engaged in creative design, applied research, development and management.